 3) It had been agreed to encode the Cause Value field into 4 octets as binary integer of the Termination-Cause AVP value.
 Only 32 values have been defined so far by IANA.
 Although IANA mentions that values "33-4294967295" are unassigned, it is sufficient to encode these values on 2 octets only.

-4) the TWAN should also be capable to provide the cause of a bearer creation or bearer modification failure.
+4) The TWAN should also be capable to provide the cause of a bearer creation or bearer modification failure.